twelvewizards/knowlbase/README.md

 python manage.py runserver

-# Step 5: Start server
-python manage.py runserver

-# Step 7: Create a new branch or Navigate to existing branch
+# Step 5: Create a new branch or Navigate to existing branch
 git checkout -b 'new_branch_name' || git checkout 'branch_name'

-# Step 8: Add and commit your changes
+# Step 6: Add and commit your changes
 git add .
 git commit -m "your commit message"

-# Step 9: Push the changes to the remote repository
+# Step 7: Push the changes to the remote repository
 git push -u origin 'new_branch_name'

 # To switch branches